Bjarne Riis: Admission

 At the end of April 2007, former Riis' soigneur Jeff d'Hont wrote a book about the doping practices of Riis and other riders during his time in the cycling business.

 On 21 May 2007, Riis' former Telekom teammate Bert Dietz admitted that he had used doping during his Telekom-time.
 This prompted other former teammates, Christian Henn and Udo Bölts, and two former team doctors, to admit their involvement in doping.
 On 24 May, three other teammates Rolf Aldag, Erik Zabel and Brian Holm confessed.

 Following this series of confessions, on 25 May 2007 Riis issued a press release that he also had made "mistakes" in the past, and in the following press conference confessed to taking EPO, growth hormone and cortisone for 6 years, from 1993 to 1998, including during his victory in the 1996 Tour de France.

 Riis said that he bought and injected the EPO himself, and team coach Walter Godefroot turned a blind eye to the drug use on the team.
 He denied a passage of Jeff d'Hont's book, where it is related that his hematocrit level was once tested by the team and registered 64%.
-He said if someone wanted to take his yellow jersey they could do so, it meant nothing to him.
-Riis was removed from the official record books of Tour de France, but in July 2008 he was written back into the books, along with additional notes about his use of doping.
+He said if someone wanted to take his yellow jersey, they could do so; it meant nothing to him.
+Riis was removed from the official record books of the Tour de France, but in July 2008, he was written back into the books, along with additional notes about his use of doping.

 The reactions on Riis's admission have been mixed.
 Some critics have called him a cheater, and that the results he achieved in his career were worthless.
 Others have labelled him as a victim of the doping culture that was rampant in professional road cycling, and have insisted that he should not be scapegoated for a wider problem.

-In November 2010 Riis published a book about his career as a rider, emphasizing that doping throughout the time he had competed was not considered by the peloton as "cheat", but simply as a part of the "normal preparation" for a professional rider.
-He described he had started to dope only with corticosteroids in the 80s, and then as he previously had confessed upgraded his doping with EPO in 1993–98.
+In November 2010, Riis published a book about his career as a rider, emphasising that doping throughout the time he had competed was not considered by the peloton as "cheating", but simply as a part of the "normal preparation" for a professional rider.
+He described that he had started to dope only with corticosteroids in the 80s, and then, as he previously had confessed, upgraded his doping with EPO in 1993–98.
 Riis states the last time he doped as a rider was in July 1998.
 He states he quit during the 1998 Tour de France when he was nearly caught by the police.
 As part of the probe into the Festina doping scandal, police were on their way to search the rooms of his Telekom teammates.
 Riis offered the following comment on the episode: “In my room I didn’t have a choice.
 My vials of doping products had to disappear quickly.
 In just a few minutes I gathered all my doses of EPO and threw them down the toilet”.